The Wrong Point of View

 Book Three of my fantasy series features an impossible mission, while escalating stakes stack the odds against my protagonists.
 Over

 Editing is a strange process, especially when you find yourself restoring a deleted scene.
-Listen to the audio version on

 A vital consideration in plotting your story: what is hidden from the reader’s view?
 Author and coach Susan deFreitas posed